-I am currently a PhD candidate in Systematic Theology working with Professor David Fergusson at the School of Divinity, New College, University of Edinburgh.
+I am currently a PhD candidate in Systematic Theology in the final stages of my research working with Professor David Fergusson at the School of Divinity, New College, University of Edinburgh.

 Before moving to Edinburgh, I earned a Master of Arts in Theology and a Master of Arts in Religion from Gordon-Conwell Theological Seminary where I also completed some of my coursework at Harvard Divinity School.

-I live in Edinburgh with my wife Christine who works as a primary school teacher with children with additional support needs.
+I live in Edinburgh with my wife Christine (and our young daughter) who works as a primary school teacher with children with additional support needs.